mgear-dev/ueGear/README.md

 # How to set limits

 Limits are not available to be set via a construction node in `5.3`, they only appear in `5.4+`

-# FUN
-- Create a C++ method that is exposed to python that allows for bulk attributes to be updated
-  - Test it by using the colour update task.
-  - Test it by calling multiple individual pins being updated.
-- Find Name use in blueprint
-- Find selected pin uses
-- Find node that created control
-- Find node that drives control
-- Find node that drives joint
-- Copy Pin > Paste Connect (for nodes that are far away from each other)
-- Get Selected Node
-- Select and focus viewport on Node
-- Details Panel, add a right click copy data, right click paste data.
-If data types match then paste succeeds.
-Usecase: Copying transforms data